sinahuss/plate-pilot/docs/plan.md

 This plan outlines the technical implementation for v1.0, which includes user onboarding, science-based mesocycle generation, AI-powered exercise swapping based on preferences, workout logging, and weekly auto-adjustment.
 The system will be built as a cross-platform mobile application using Expo/React Native for the frontend, Spring Boot for the main backend API, Python FastAPI for AI/LLM services, and PostgreSQL for data persistence.

 **Current Status:** Development is underway on v0.1.0-foundation.
 The monorepo structure (backend/spring-boot, backend/fastapi, frontend/expo) has been established, PostgreSQL database has been deployed, and the initial users table schema has been designed with Flyway migration V1__create_users_table.sql.
-The project is ready to proceed with Spring Boot API setup, FastAPI service setup, and Expo frontend development.
+Spring Boot API has been initialized with complete authentication system including JWT tokens, user registration/login endpoints, and security configuration.
+FastAPI service is set up with basic health check endpoint.
+Expo frontend project is initialized with TypeScript and basic folder structure.
+The project is ready to proceed with frontend authentication UI development and end-to-end testing.

 ## Architecture